eprover/eprover/README.md

 of IntMap that is implemented with a tree of arrays containing key/value pairs.

+To toggle, which version of IntMap is used, set the `USE_INTMAPOLD` variable in `Makefile.vars` accordingly.
+This changes, what IntMap is included for all files which are using IntMap simultaneously.

 To adjust the Arraysize either change the `NUMMARRTREEVALUES` variable in `Makefile.vars` or set it in `BASICS/clb_numarrtrees.h` directly.